tuantung26/NRMS-DistilBERT-News-Recommendation/README.md

 ---

 ## Documentation & Credits
-* Full Report: Detailed technical analysis and mathematical formulations can be found in the Technical Paper (PDF) located in the docs folder.
+* Full Report: Detailed technical analysis and mathematical formulations can be found in the [Technical Paper (PDF)](./docs/main.pdf). located in the docs folder.
 * Project Context: Originally developed as a team project at FPT University.